-Children who regularly engage in aggressive or destructive behaviour and who may require Positive Intervention will have an Individual Handling Plan written for them.
-This plan outlines what are the main triggers for that child and the ways in which situations can be de-escalated.
+Children who regularly engage in aggressive or destructive behaviour and who may require Positive Intervention will have Behaviour Support Plan in place which outlines what are the main triggers for that child and the ways in which situations can be de-escalated.
 If this is not possible it will also outline how positive handling will be employed and the members of staff who will be involved.
-Every positive handling plan has a number of steps which gives the child opportunities to disengage from the behaviour and positive handling will only be used as the last resort.
-The positive handling plan is shared with the parents and there is a requirement for all parties involved to sign it.
+Every Behaviour Support plan has a number of steps which gives the child opportunities to disengage from the behaviour and positive handling will only be used as the last resort.
+The plan is shared with the parents and there is a requirement for all parties involved to sign it.
 The plan is regularly reviewed and changed where necessary.

 There are designated members of staff who are trained to use Positive Intervention through the Team Teach approach.
-(See Positive Intervention Policy)